 Strong demand worldwide has made rhinoplasty, or a nose job, one of the most frequently chosen cosmetic procedures in Los Angeles.
-It doesn’t matter if your reason for the surgery was aesthetic or breathing; what occurs after the procedure is equally vital.
-Looking after yourself properly after surgery can make a big difference to your healing, how you feel, and the outcome.
+Whether your reason for the surgery was aesthetic or breathing, what occurs after the procedure is equally vital.
+Rhinoplasty Care after surgery can make a big difference to your healing, how you feel, and the outcome.

 Here, we’ll detail what happens during recovery from rhinoplasty, the easy steps to recover more swiftly, and how to deal with swelling—keep your new results in mind!
 Having rhinoplasty surgery or about to, you will find this resource helpful for your preparation.

-Usually, the first two days after surgery are the most uncomfortable.
+Usually, the first two days after the Rhinoplasty Procedure are the most uncomfortable.
 You might notice:

 Things to do right away after having rhinoplasty.

-You should see Dr. Jain again in week one to have the splints or sutures removed.
+You should consult Dr. Jain again in week one to have the splints or sutures removed.
 Wait for these tips if you want to improve your rhinoplasty recovery:

 The next step is for your swelling and bruises to start decreasing.
 Still, swelling inside the nose may take a while to clear up.